rotary-genomics/rotary/README.md

 - Minimum supported length for circular contigs is 100 kb (it should be a fairly easy fix in a future version to decrease this threshold)
-- Edge case: If you get "unlucky" and genome rotation is not substantial (e.g., _dnaA_ is already at the end of the contig, re-polishing will have an effect on improving assembly quality).
+- Edge case: If you get "unlucky" and genome rotation is not substantial (e.g., _dnaA_ is already at the end of the contig), re-polishing will have limited effect on improving assembly quality.
 Ideally, I should add a test of how the contig was rotated after finding _dnaA_.
 - Very rare edge case: Similarly, for short contigs, the error-prone region from end repair might end up near the end of short contigs (e.g., < 100kb long).
 This means that it could miss the benefits of long read polishing.
 It will still receive short read polishing after the circularization module, but sometimes short read polishing is less efficient if long read polishing has not been performed properly in advance.
 Ideally, I should add a check of how short contigs have been rotated after end repair.
+- If rotary is run in batch mode, then all samples in one batch must have only long reads, or all samples in one batch must have long and short reads.
+In the future, we hope to make the pipeline more flexible in this area.

 ### Future to-do's and ideas